-Not OK: one in five young jobseekers in Australia long-term unemployed09 December 2019
+Not OK: one in five young jobseekers in Australia long-term unemployed

 Nearly one in five unemployed young people have been out of work for a year or more, according to a disturbing new report out today.